Director Lindsay Pinchbeck

 6-8 Marlee Luehman, Angela Nelson, Kari Luehman

-Projects / Tinker lab/ Engineering - Paul Cartwright
+Projects / Tinker lab/ Design thinking - Paul Cartwright

 Marlee Luehman has been an educator for 20 years.
 She received her undergraduate degree in psychology and education with a certification in elementary and special education.
 She has worked in a variety of educational settings including public schools, private schools, and as a developmental therapist working closely with at risk infants and toddlers in their homes.